How to Select the Best Slurry Pump

 Top 8 Slurry Pump Considerations

-The following is a list of 8 considerations for choosing a slurry pump best suited for a slurry application.
-Selecting a pump for a slurry application is more difficult than for an application involving thinner fluids.
-If a mistake is made in the pump selection process, the pump chosen will most likely not work well, or will not pump the higher viscosity, abrasive, heavy, solid laden fluid at all, which renders the new pump useless!
+This list outlines eight considerations for choosing a slurry pump best suited for your application.
+Selecting a pump for a slurry application is more challenging than for thinner fluids.
+Mistakes in the selection process can hinder performance or make the pump ineffective for moving higher viscosity, abrasive, solid-laden fluids, rendering it useless.

 - Know the Material or Fluid Being Pumped

-- Fluid viscosity of the material, usually measured in centipoise (CPS).
+- Fluid viscosity, usually measured in centipoise (CPS).

-- Density of fluid, usually measured as specific gravity (Sg)
+- Fluid density, typically measured as specific gravity (Sg).

 - Static and operating temperature of the fluid.